The Story So Far

 The Leaves Project Updates

-Developments inside the glorious Chapter House at Southwell Minster.
+The new external lighting is up and running at Southwell Minster.
 Click photo for more.

 The latest in the series of Leaves of Southwell online talks.
 Join two of our Minster Stewards as they explore what the Leaves of Southwell can teach us about medieval life in England when the Chapter House was built.
 Click on the photo to find out more and view the recording.